-11th and 12th grade - if Co-Curriculum internship is during the shoool year, no D block requirement during the season in which the internship falls, with a few exceptions (see course descriptions).
+11th and 12th grade - if Co-Curriculum internship is during the school year, no D block requirement during the season in which the internship falls, with a few exceptions (see course descriptions).
 Of the remaining 2 required, at least 1 must be movement related.
-Or arrange with the Academic Office to be grandmothered in.